Coronavirus (COVID-19) Information

 Support & Resources for Families

 Family Resource Center Advocates are available to families countywide.
-Download this flyer in English and Spanish for the following contact information:
+Download this flyer for the following contact information:

 Financial relief options document from CAPSLO.
 This is an excellent resource for assisting families.
 This is in English (with a Spanish version linked at the top):

 CAPSLO Financial Resource Specialist, Gaby Solis, can assist families with managing money, prioritizing bills and navigating resources.
 Contact Gaby at (805) 440-3995.